-9.6.9 During chipping operations, hands, feet, or other parts of the body shall not pass beyond the plane of the infeed hopper.
-Leaning into material or pushing material into infeed hoppers with feet is prohibited.
+- 9.6.9 During chipping operations, hands, feet, or other parts of the body shall not pass beyond the plane of the infeed hopper.
+Leaning into material or pushing material onto infeed table with feet is prohibited.
+Standing upon infeed table is prohibited. - 9.6.10 When hand-feeding a chipper, the operator shall feed brush and logs into chippers from the side of the feed table center line.
+Brush and logs should be fed butt or cut end first, and the operator shall immediately turn and step away from the feed table when the brush is taken into the rotor or feed rollers. - 9.6.11 When hand-feeding a chipper during roadside operations, the operator should work from the curb or shoulder side whenever practical to prevent themselves from stepping into traffic or being pushed into traffic by the material that is being fed into the chipper.

-- 9.6.10 When hand-feeding a chipper, the operator shall feed brush and logs into chippers from the side of the feed table center line.
-Brush and logs should be fed butt or cut end first, and the operator shall immediately turn and step away from the feed table when the brush is taken into the rotor or feed rollers. - 9.6.11 When hand-feeding a chipper during roadside operations, the operator should work from the curb or shoulder side whenever practical to prevent themselves from stepping into traffic or being pushed into traffic by the material that is being fed into the chipper. - 9.6.12 While any part of the chipper is turning or moving, brush chipper discharge chutes shall not be removed, and the cutter housing cover shall not be opened or raised.
+9.6.12 While any part of the chipper is turning or moving, brush chipper discharge chutes shall not be removed, and the cutter housing cover shall not be opened or raised.
 Chippers shall not be used unless a discharge chute of sufficient length or design is provided that prevents personal contact with the blades.

 - 9.6.13 Nonwoody material, such as stones, nails, or sweepings, shall not be fed into chippers. - 9.6.14 Limbs, logs, brush, and other woody material should be cut/prepared prior to feeding into the chipper. - 9.6.15 Small vegetation shall be fed into chippers with longer branches or pushed with a longer branch, push paddle, or suitable nonmetallic tool. - 9.6.16 During chipping operations, operators shall be aware of potential pinch hazards between the machine and materials being chipped as well as within the material itself. - 9.6.17 When a winch is used in chipper operations, the winch line and/or winch line hook shall never pass beyond the plane of the infeed hopper.
-Once the material is controlled by the feeder wheels, the feeding process shall be stopped and the winch line and/or hook shall be properly stowed before proceeding. - 9.6.18 Should the chipper become clogged, procedures in Annex C.2, Control of Hazardous Energy, shall be referenced and followed as appropriate. - 9.6.19 Due to the hazards of step and touch potential, if the distance between the aerial device and energized conductor(s) is unintentionally less than the required minimum approach distance (MAD), workers on the ground shall move away and remain clear of the aerial-device vehicle and attached equipment (e.g., chipper) until the required MAD is reestablished. - 9.6.20 Refer to Subsection 5.6.2, Brush Chippers, for additional information. - 9.6.21 Specialized material-handling equipment, such as, but not limited to, skid steers or miniloaders (whether wheeled or tracked), when used in chipping operations, shall not create a hazard for other workers.
+Once the material is controlled by the feeder wheels, the feeding process shall be stopped and the winch line and/or hook shall be properly stowed before proceeding. - 9.6.18 Should the chipper become clogged, procedures in Annex C.2, Control of Hazardous Energy, shall be referenced and followed as appropriate. - 9.6.19 Due to the hazards of step and touch potential, if the distance between the aerial device and energized electric supply line(s) becomes closer than the required minimum approach distance (MAD), the worker(s) shall warn the equipment operator and other personnel on the ground, if present, and direct them to keep clear of the vehicle and attached equipment (e.g., chipper) until MAD is visually established and communicated. - 9.6.20 Refer to Subsection 5.6.2, Brush Chippers, for additional information. - 9.6.21 Specialized material-handling equipment, such as, but not limited to, skid steers or miniloaders (whether wheeled or tracked), when used in chipping operations, shall not create a hazard for other workers.